Skip to main content

 Königsberger Klopse

-Meatballs in creamy white caper sauce, a Berlin specialty named after the former East Prussian city of Königsberg.
-Served with boiled potatoes and beetroot.
-Comforting traditional German dish.
+Meatballs in a creamy white caper sauce, a Berlin specialty that takes its name from the old East Prussian city of Königsberg.
+It comes with boiled potatoes and beetroot, and it's about as comforting as German food gets.

 Allergens: